Requirements of Selected LEAs:

 - Provide data on the impact of this AEMing for Achievement Grant on the development of the LEA system and provide at least 2 Universally Designed Lesson Plans utilizing the PATINS UDL Lesson Creator, with PATINS staff assistance.

-- Designate and/or update/increase the number of DRMs (Digital Rights Managers) in the district.
+- Designate and/or update/increase the number of DRMs (Digital Rights Managers) in the district, up to a total of 5 per public school corporations and 3 for charter schools.

 Formal Grant Purpose & Additional Details:The intensive technical assistance and guidance provided through this grant opportunity will help your district more accurately identify students who need reading accommodations and more specifically, accommodations from which they receive the most benefit.
 This is grounded largely within the national movement toward "Accessible Educational Materials" (AEM) in all learning environments and increased federal focus on student achievement and outcome data.
 More on the 7 AIM Indicators can be found on the CAST website.
 More on the 7 AIM Indicators.

 PATINS provides this guidance, technical assistance and access to uPAR, Co:Writer, and Snap&Read at no cost to your district until, at the very least, June 30, 2023.
 Your entire LEA will have access to uPAR, Co:Writer, and Snap&Read for at least a full calendar year from the date of issue.

 The formal purpose of this grant opportunity is to assist Indiana Public K-12 LEAs in providing Accessible Educational Materials (AEM), which are accessible formats of print-based instructional materials, to students with print disabilities AND identifying students who require reading accommodations and which reading accommodations that are best for them individually.
 This is all provided through the working framework of Universal Design for Learning.
 Working closely with LEA representatives, PATINS staff will offer guidance on developing, improving and sustaining an effective and efficient system for providing AEM and Assistive Technology (AT) as needed, in a timely manner and in compliance with the IDEA reauthorization of 2004, ESSA, and the Dec.
 2015 OSEP Dear Colleague Letter and the recently revised Indiana Article 7.